akka/akka/akka-docs/java/transactors.rst

   actor.sendOneWay(new Coordinated(new Message()));

-To include another actor in the same coordinated transaction set that you've created or received, use the ``coordinate`` method on that object.
+To include another actor in the same coordinated transaction that you've created or received, use the ``coordinate`` method on that object.
 This will increment the number of parties involved by one and create a new ``Coordinated`` object to be sent.

 .. code-block:: java